pandas-dev/pandas/doc/source/user_guide/indexing.rst

 * A slice object with ints ``1:7``.
 * A boolean array.
 * A ``callable``, see :ref:`Selection By Callable <indexing.callable>`.
+* A tuple of row (and column) indexes, whose elements are one of the above types.

 .. ipython:: python